Ila-bura/C-est-la-V/README.md

 </details>

 <details><summary>In the cestlav.js file, the countdown date was temporarily changed to year 2023 to test the scenario when the countdown will end.
-The Hours, Minutes, Days and Seconds are reset to zero and the title "Veganuary 2024 is coming soon" is replaced by "Veganuary 2024 is here!"</summary>
+The Days, Hours, Minutes and Seconds are reset to zero and the title "Veganuary 2024 is coming soon" is replaced by "Veganuary 2024 is here!"</summary>
 <img src="static/readme-images/readme-countdown-zero.png" >
 </details>